Kha998/retail-banking-performance-risk-analytics-dashboard/README.md

 # Banking Business Performance & Risk Analytics Dashboard
+### Project Type: Business Intelligence & Data Analytics Project

+### Tool: Power BI

+### Skills: Power BI, Power Query, DAX, Data Modeling, Data Visualization, Business Analytics
 ## Executive Summary

 The Retail Banking Performance Analytics Dashboard is an interactive Business Intelligence solution developed using Power BI to provide a comprehensive view of banking operations.
 The dashboard integrates customer, transaction, loan, deposit, and fraud data into a centralized reporting system, enabling stakeholders to monitor business performance, understand customer behavior, identify fraud risks, and evaluate loan portfolio performance.

 The project demonstrates how business intelligence can transform raw banking data into actionable insights that support strategic and operational decision-making.

 ## Project Overview

- 	Developed end-to-end data analysis project focuses on developing a Retail Banking Performance Analytics Dashboard using SQL, Power BI.
-This project built a Power BI dashboard integrating customer, transaction, and loan data to provide insights into customer segmentation, credit risk, fraud detection, and overall business performance.
+This project is an interactive Power BI dashboard designed to analyze retail banking performance, customer segmentation, fraud detection, and loan credit risk.
+It transforms raw banking data into actionable insights to support business decision-making.

- 	This project showcases data cleaning, transformation, data modelling and visualization skills across multiple tools to extract valuable business insights
- 	The dashboard enables:
- 	customer segmentation analysis
- 	credit risk monitoring
- 	fraud detection
+## Business Problem

+Retail banks generate large volumes of customer, transaction, loan, and fraud data from multiple systems.
+Without centralized reporting, it is difficult for stakeholders to monitor performance, identify risks, and make timely decisions.

+## Project Objectives
+  The objectives of this project were to:

+Develop an interactive Power BI dashboard to consolidate banking data.
- 	overall business performance tracking
+Monitor key business performance indicators (KPIs).
+Segment customers based on demographic and financial characteristics.
+Analyze transaction patterns and fraud activities.
+Evaluate loan performance and credit risk.
+Provide decision-makers with meaningful business insights through interactive visualizations.

 ## Business Questions:
 This project addresses the following key business questions:
      •	How is the overall performance of the bank in terms of customers, transactions, and revenue?
      •	Which customer segments contribute most to business growth?
      •	What is the level of credit risk and which customers are likely to default?